wschreyer/PENTrack/README.md

 The tracklog contains the complete trajectory of the particle, with following parameters:

-- jobnumber: corresponds to job number of the PENTrack run (command line parameter of PENTrack).
-Only used when running multiple instances of PENTrack simultaneously.
+- jobnumber: job number of the PENTrack run (passed per command line parameter)
-- particle: number which corresponds to particle being simulated
+- particle: number of particle being simulated
 - polarization: the polarization of the particle (-1,1)
 - t: time [s]
 - x,y,z coordinates [m]